Bridge Loans in Chicago: How to Unlock Home Equity to Buy Before You Sell

 • Your offer’s home sale contingency has been a stumbling block, and you need immediate purchasing power.

 • Selling an empty or staged home is your goal, which can often be more profitable and easier to manage.
-This is particularly relevant if you cannot prepare or stage your current home for sale while still living in it, as an unoccupied home can be more appealing to buyers and easier for real estate agents to show.
+This is particularly relevant if you cannot prepare or stage your current home for sale while still living in it.
+An unoccupied home can be more appealing to buyers and easier for real estate agents to show.

 What’s required to get a bridge loan in Chicago?